lab1092/blender-manual_ja/manual/physics/cloth.rst

 (see the :doc:`Weight paint </modeling/meshes/weight_paint>` section of the manual).

-Once you have a vertex group set, things are pretty straightforward; all you have to do is press the :guilabel:`Pinning of cloth` button in the :guilabel:`Cloth` panel and select which vertex group you want to use, and the stiffness you want it at.
+Once you have a vertex group set, things are pretty straightforward; all you have to do is press the *Pinning of cloth* button in the *Cloth* panel and select which vertex group you want to use, and the stiffness you want it at.

 Stiffness